[Home]

 - Assuming I and people like me do nothing, the most likely scenario I forecast is that heads of US AI labs, heads of US executive branch and heads of US intelligence community will choose to race to building superintelligence despite being atleast vaguely aware of the risks of doing so.

-- I also think a weakly superhuman ASI (might be boxed not aligned) can be used to build a permanent dictatorship.
+- I also think a weakly superhuman AI (might be boxed not aligned) can be used to build a permanent dictatorship.
 Persuading someone to not build a dictatorship seems hard, because they might want a dictatorship, from a self-interested point of view.
 (Convincing people not to cause human extinction is slightly easier, because no one wants extinction, even from a self-interested point of view,)

 - I think social media influencers are most accountable to the public.
 Example: Joe Rogan.
 Politicians and billionaires are less accountable (whether they are pro or anti AI).
 Example: Bernie Sanders.
 Heads of intelligence community are the least accountable.
 Example: Michael Hayden.